-The City's population of about 14,000 has remained virtually unchanged over the past ten years.
+The City's population of about 13,000 has remained virtually unchanged over the past ten years.
 While there are some new residential developments in the pipeline, they are not likely to cause either significant operating revenue or cost increases over the next five years.

-On the other hand, there are two hotel projects (one on City property) and a business park development that may come on line in the next five years that could favorably affect General Fund revenues.
-However, these will be subject to discretionary reviews, and in the case of the potential hotel on City property, significant negotiations.
+On the other hand, there are two hotel projects (one on City property) that may come on-line in the next five years that could favorably affect General Fund revenues.

-Regardless of City approvals, it is uncertain what the market for these projects will look like three to five years from now.
+However, there are regulatory hurdles ahead for these projects.
+Moreover, even if these projects receive discretionary approvals, it is uncertain what the market for these projects will look like three to five years from now.
 Accordingly, no new revenues from new development are projected in the forecast.